c-core-labs/drift-forecasting/README.md

 5. Iceberg keel cross-sectional areas are assumed to be rectangular.

-Model Performance:

-The model performance was assessed on RCM-tracked icebergs over the 2023-2024 seasons.
-A total of 340 individual iceberg displacements between RCM images were used.
-Historical winds and waves were obtained from the ERA5 reanalysis (Hersbach et al., 2023) and historical ocean currents, temperatures, salinities, and sea surface heights were obtained from the Hybrid Coordinate Ocean Model (HYCOM, 2024) reanalysis.
-Hourly observed iceberg positions were linearly interpolated between RCM observations.
-The average position error at 12 hours is 8.9 km and the average position error at 24 hours is 18.1 km.
-There were only 10 instances in the 2023-2024 data in which iceberg waterline length decreased between observations.
-The deterioration model tends to underestimate the iceberg deterioration.
-This is likely at least partly due to the resolution of the metocean forcing data being too coarse to capture the wave-induced calving events.

 References:

 Barker, A., Sayed, M., and Carrieres, T. (2004).
 “Determination of Iceberg Draft, Mass and Cross-Sectional Areas,” In Proceedings of the 14th International Offshore and Polar Engineering Conference (ISOPE), Toulon, France, May 23-28.
 Eik, K. (2009).
 “Iceberg drift modelling and validation of applied metocean hindcast data,” Cold Regions Science and Technology, vol. 57, pp. 67-90.

 GDPS.
 (2024).
 “Global Deterministic Prediction System (GDPS) data in GRIB2 format,” Accessed on the World Wide Web at: https://eccc-msc.github.io/open-data/msc-data/nwp_gdps/readme_gdps-datamart_en/, November 1, 2024.